-Amendments to the constitution become effective upon the following sequence of actions:
+Amendments to the constitution not resulting from self-executing updates become effective upon the following sequence of actions:

 - a.
 An affirmative majority vote by the Commission on Faculty Affairs. - b.
 An affirmative vote of two-thirds (2/3) of the senators present and voting, provided that a quorum has been reached. - c.
 An affirmative vote in the University Council of the majority of members present and voting, provided that a quorum has been reached. - d.
 Approval by the president of the university.